-Dog & Cat Vaccinations in Milpitas, CA for a Long, Healthful Life
+Cat and Dog Vaccinations in Milpitas, CA for a Long, Healthful Life

 Your pet’s health and wellbeing rely on a consistent vaccination schedule.
-Dog and cat vaccines protect them from dangerous, highly contagious diseases by stimulating their immune system to recognize and subdue the virus.
-At Calaveras Veterinary Clinic in Milpitas, we work with you to determine the appropriate dog and cat vaccinations for you and your family.
+Cat and dog vaccines protect them from dangerous, highly contagious diseases by stimulating their immune system to recognize and subdue the virus.
+At Calaveras Veterinary Clinic in Milpitas, we work with you to determine the appropriate cat and dog vaccinations for you and your family.
 Not every pet will need every vaccine—your pet’s lifestyle and risk factors play an important role in their vaccination protocol.

 While vaccines all protect against different diseases, they run on a similar timeline throughout your pet’s life.
 As a puppy or kitten, your pet will begin their initial series of vaccinations.
 It will include the “core” or essential vaccines required for all pets.